iridium-browser/website/collections/_faq/02_syncing.md

 ---
 title:	"Why syncing and signing in to Iridium or Google does not work?"
 date:	2017-11-02 12:00
+faq-id:	syncing
 ---

 While not directly intentional, it kind of defeats the purpose of Iridium if you are signed into Google and report everything to them.
 From a technical point of view, signing in to Google requires a Google API key, client ID and client secret.
 Iridium does not ship with one — therefore it does not work.